 All of this is to say that the work God has prepared for us in Rome is a local, national and global work.

 Locally, we are living missionally in the community, opening our home to those who live in this global city and sharing the Gospel of Christ with the lost.
-We faithfully serve the local church by being fully committed members.
-Clay serves through preaching and pastoral ministry.
 As a family, we are encouraging Roman believers to live out their faith daily in the pressures that come along with being a religious minority and follower of Christ in a corrupt city.
-Clay also serves as the GDip field mentor for Union School of Theology in Rome and is a leader in the development of a pastoral residency program.
-Lauren is a gifted cook and host, caring for the various families of our church and the people God has placed in our lives.
+We serve the local church by being fully committed members.
+Clay serves as co-pastor of the church, Lauren helps lead various activities centered on the arts and hospitality, Josh helps lead worship, and our girls serve the little ones of the church.
 All of our children attend the Italian public schools.
+Clay also serves as the GDip field mentor for Union School of Theology in Rome and is a leader in the pastoral residency program.

 Nationally, Clay is the Worldventure Field Leader for Italy.
 He is the administrator for the Rome Church Planters Network which exists to encourage Italian church planters through prayer and training resources.
 He also serves as a leader and editor for the Italian evangelical magazine, Loci Communes.

-Globally, Clay is the communications director for the Reformanda.
-Find out more online: Reformanda
+Globally, Clay is the communications director for the Reformanda Initiative.
+Find out more online: Reformanda Initiative

 The Institute for Evangelical Culture & Documentation